RichardKF/richardkf.github.io/_pages/popularSci.md

 ## [From the Rx Column](https://richardkf.github.io/popularSci/rx.pdf)

-For the summer 2016 launch of The Fresh Toast, a cannabis-centered lifestyle website, I was approached in the spring about writing 100 short articles on health and medical issues related to marijuana use.
+For the summer 2016 launch of The Fresh Toast, a cannabis-centered lifestyle platform, I was approached in the spring about writing 100 short articles on health and medical issues related to marijuana use.
 These were to form the core content of a proposed Rx section.

 Though I was (and am) in no way a cannabis evangelist, I thought it was an interesting challenge, so I accepted.